frederic-perez/AmE-dictionary/data/dictionary.md

 __natter__ _vi_ :dart::four: (nattering) Talk socially without exchanging too much information.
 To talk idly and at length; chatter or gossip. _Syn_ chew the fat, chitchat, claver, confab, chat, jaw, shoot the breeze, confabulate, gossip, chaffer, chatter, visit
 __nattily__ _adv_ :two: In a natty manner; with smartness. _Actor nattily dressed._
 __natty__ _adj_ :two: Neat, trim, and smart; dapper.
+__natural hat trick__ _n_ _sports_ A hat trick in which three goals are scored in succession by one player in one game.
 __naturalization__
 __naturalized__ _adj_ :three::hammer: _A naturalized British citizen._ _A naturalized American citizen._
 __naught__ _n_ :two::hammer:
 __naughty<sup>1</sup>__ _adj_ :dart::two::mute:[nau~~gh~~ty] __1__ Behaving disobediently or mischievously: _a naughty child._ __2__ Indecent; improper: _a naughty wink._
 __naughty<sup>2</sup>__ _n_ :mega:
 __nauseous__ _adj_ /naw-shuhs/
-__navel__ _n_ :four: The depression in the center of the belly where the umbilical cord had been attached.
+__navel__ _n_ :five: The depression in the center of the belly where the umbilical cord had been attached.
+The mark on the surface of the abdomen of mammals where the umbilical cord was attached during gestation. _Syn_ bellybutton, omphalos, umbilicus
 __navel-gazer__ _n_ (derogatory) One who engages in navel-gazing; a person who is introspective to the point of self-obsession. _Now more than ever, there is little room for navel-gazers, fence-sitters, and discombobulaters._
 __navigate__ _v_ :two::hammer:
 __Navy SEAL__ _n_